eSolutionsTech/kubelake-bdw-2024/docs/exercises/1-Ingest/workshop.md

 !!! info "Fair Warning PSA"
       This exercise exceeds to a certain extent what is usually recommended to do with Nifi (Extract / Load).
       We are going to modify the data a bit (Transform) just to play around with Nifi's capabilities.
-      For Big Data volumes any transformation should be done outside Nifi (although even Nifi can scale as it runs in cluster mode)
+      For Big Data any transformation should be done outside Nifi (although even Nifi can scale as it runs in cluster mode)

 ### Exercise Goals:

-- Fetch JSON data from an bucket (.json files)
+- Fetch JSON data from an bucket (.json files).
-- Split the files into individual json's
+- Split the files into individual JSON's.
 - Modify the JSON data (e.g., add a new field or change a value).
 - Store the processed data into another bucket.